STRANDED ASSET | VALUATION | ADAPTIVE REUSE

 10 Attributes with p-value less than 2% after linear regression

-The suburban corporate campus is the most mispriced asset class in institutional real estate.
 The market sees vacancy and book value.
 We saw the structural conditions that define the first wave of adaptive reuse at scale and the specific intervention required to unlock it.

 Two independent valuation systems were constructed and run simultaneously without calibration against each other.
 One grounded in stabilized residual extraction across ten building typologies.
 One grounded in a statistical model built from 200+ national campus trades, 700 attributes per building, 4,000+ stochastic simulations.